New railway footbridge for Cornish town

 “I am delighted with this announcement which is a result of considerable investment by the Government into the Town of Lostwithiel.
 I have been working with Network Rail to secure this Bridge for many years after the inconvenience of crossing the main railway line was brought to my attention by the then Mayor Tim Hughes.

 “I confirmed this through my Residents Survey where people said this was one of priorities.
-I appreciate the investment by the Department for Transport in ensuring funding for this bridge has become available which I know will be a considerable benefit to my Constituents.”
+I appreciate the investment by the in ensuring funding for this bridge has become available which I know will be a considerable benefit to my Constituents.”

 Councillor Philip Desmonde, cabinet portfolio holder for transport at Cornwall Council, said: